 The Black Belt World Burlington Team has been planning and developing the After School Program with anticipation of providing families in the community with a convenient way to maximize the potential of children.
 Our After School Program will take a harmonious approach to develop the mind, body and spirit of each individual child.

 Brain Power Enrichment Programs offers after-school academic enrichment classes for high-potential students in Grades 1-12.
 Classes to choose from include Language Arts, Math & Problem Solving, and Public Speaking.
 Classes are offered on evenings and weekends in Oakville this fall at Appleby College.
 Brain Power's small-group classes are often led by PhD instructors, who are experts in their fields.
-Build your child's critical thinking, problem-solving, and communication skills by enrolling in after-school enrichment programming.

 As with our child care offering, we offer flexible schedules and prepared lunches and snacks as part of our School-Age Programs.
 Our School-Age programs include: Before and After School Care, School Break Care and Summer Camp.